jkingsDigiPen/digi-emerald/README.md

 - Properly colored Digimon icons that don't mess up each others' color palettes (apparently they ALL share palettes... which is unfortunate).
 - Alter all dialog and item text to refer to Digimon rather than Pokemon.
 - New title screen to make sure people know what they're getting into.
+- Shiny palettes for each Digimon (they will not have different palettes until I get to this)

 ### Nice to Have